MPLew-is/github-api-client/ReadMe.md

 GraphQL functionality is currently designed only for GitHub's GraphQL API and may not function correctly with any other GraphQL server.
 Additionally, this is still in **extremely early development** and may not yet support even all GitHub GraphQL querying operations.

+The GitHub API client has explicit helper methods for a limited subset of the full API, currently including:
+- Basic app authentication
+- GraphQL queries
+- Posting issue comments and reactions

+However, any arbitrary API call may be made, with authentication automatically injected.

 ## Quick Start ##